dennishall1/vue-firebase-starter/README.md

 // this year miami had a hurricane, so a game was postponed ..  but normally, you can just check if all games for a given week are 'final'

+- [ ] Account for a complete, true tie.
 - [*] Track the Week-points and game-points.
 - [*] ^ Show them.
 - [ ] Implement the Bonus Point - if you pick all games correctly for the week, you get an extra Week-point.